-- The main reason is that when large number of teams are sharing the same NAC, all having potentially different release cycles, it can be very hard to schedule a maintenance window for the Release Automation Server itself.
-So, for example, when an upgrade to the latest Release Automation version is required, it can be very hard to find a consistent time that is suitable for all users.
+- > A single Release Automation instance can support several thousand agents. - A second NAC may be required when a large number of teams are sharing the same instance teams can potentially have different release cycles so it can be very hard to schedule a maintenance window for the Release Automation Server itself.
+For example when an upgrade to the latest Release Automation version is required, it can be very hard to find a consistent time that is suitable for all users.
 By limiting the number of teams per NAC, each group has the ability to schedule upgrade activities around project commitments and increase the chance of planning a maintenance window. - When a project wants to define its environments in Release Automation, the user may have to navigate through a very large list of irrelevant agents.
 There are features in Release Automation to assist with this, e.g. .the ability to group agents in to a custom folder structure, but having a smaller set of agents (e.g. Hundreds to thousands rather than thousands to tens of thousands) per NAC improves the general manageability. - User and permissions management is simpler.
-This reduces the risk of incorrect configuration and users having access to agents and processes they should not have access to. - Log files are easier to navigate without the additional messages created by all the additional agents.
+This reduces the risk of incorrect configuration and users having access to agents and processes they should not have access to. - Log file s are easier to navigate without the additional messages created by all the additional agents.
 With this in mind then, we recommend planning to not have 1 single NAC for an entire estate of tens of thousands of servers, but instead plan to have a NAC per related business area.
-A related business area is one in which the use of a Release automation installation is on a similar / shared area, and where the users can plan required maintenance windows as discussed above.

-The exact number of agents that can connect to a NES depends greatly on many factors, including:

-- Number of executions performed in parallel

-- The complexity of those executions

-- The size of files transferred during the process executions
+A related business area is one in which the use of a Release automation installation is on a similar / shared area, and where the users can plan required maintenance windows as discussed above. - The exact number of agents that can connect to an Execution Server depends greatly on many factors, including: - Number of executions performed in parallel - The complexity of those executions - The size of files transferred during the process executions

 As such it is very difficult to accurately predict the limit.
-As a rule of thumb we normally advise that one NES can handle a maximum of 1000 agents concurrently and no more than 400 agents should be active at the same time.
+As a rule of thumb we normally advise that one Execution Server can handle a maximum of 1500 agents concurrently and no more than 400 agents should be active at the same time.

 We typically find that a Release Automation implementation is not rolled out to all servers in one go, and that instead the agents are rolled out gradually over a period of time, team by team and environment by environment.
-In this way, it is possible to monitor the performance of the NES and verify workload with the demand that is being placed upon it.
+In this way, it is possible to monitor the performance of the Execution Server and verify workload with the demand that is being placed upon it.
 Should it be decided to include the Release Automation agent as part of the standard build on all servers, this is possible but we would recommend that the Release Automation service is installed in a latent state allowing phased roll out of Release Automation by simply activating the Release Automation agent services as the agents are brought in to use.